docker/docs/content/guides/docker-concepts/the-basics/what-is-a-registry.md

 ## Explanation

-Now that you know what a container image is and how it works, you might wonder- Where do you store these images?
+Now that you know what a container image is and how it works, you might wonder - where do you store these images?

 Well, you can store your container images on your computer system, but what if you want to share them with your friends or use them on another machine?
-That’s where the image registry comes in.
+That's where the image registry comes in.

 An image registry is a centralized location for storing and sharing your container images.
 It can be either public or private.
-Remember we talked about [Docker Hub](https://hub.docker.com)?
-It is a public registry that anyone can use, and Docker looks for images on `Docker Hub` by default.
-While Docker Hub is a popular option, there's a whole world of public container registries available today, including [Amazon Elastic Container Registry(ECR)](https://aws.amazon.com/ecr/), [Azure Container Registry (ACR)](https://azure.microsoft.com/en-in/products/container-registry), [Google Container Registry (GCR)](https://cloud.google.com/artifact-registry) etc. You can even run your private registry in your local system or inside your organization.
-For example, VMware Harbor, JFrog Artifactory, GitLab Container registry etc.
+[Docker Hub](https://hub.docker.com) is a public registry that anyone can use and is the default registry.

+While Docker Hub is a popular option, there are many other available container registries available today, including [Amazon Elastic Container Registry(ECR)](https://aws.amazon.com/ecr/), [Azure Container Registry (ACR)](https://azure.microsoft.com/en-in/products/container-registry), and [Google Container Registry (GCR)](https://cloud.google.com/artifact-registry).
+You can even run your private registry on your local system or inside your organization.
+For example, Harbor, JFrog Artifactory, GitLab Container registry etc.

-## Registry vs repository
+### Registry vs repository

-While you’re working with `Docker Hub`, you might hear users using terms like **registry** and **repository** like they’re interchangeable.
-Even though they’re related, they’re not quite the same thing.
+While you're working with registries, you might hear the terms **registry** and **repository** as if they're interchangeable.
+Even though they're related, they're not quite the same thing.

-A registry is a centralized location that stores and manages container images whereas a repository is a collection of related container images within a registry.
+A _registry_ is a centralized location that stores and manages container images, whereas a _repository_ is a collection of related container images within a registry.
 Think of it as a folder where you organize your images based on projects.
 Each repository contains one or more container images.

 >**Note**
 >